0300 111 1250

 After a life-long career as a senior manager in the voluntary sector, Jenny retired recently as Chief Executive of the national charity, Brain Tumour UK.
 With a keen interest in public health and patient involvement, Jenny is passionate about quality standards and people receiving best possible treatment and care.
+She currently chairs the Board of Directors of Healthwatch Bucks, one of the CIB group of companies, and is a member of the national committee of Healthwatch England.
 Previously working for the National Trust as its national lead on volunteering, community and diversity, in 2005, Jenny was awarded an OBE in recognition of her services to voluntary action in the heritage and environment sectors.
-Her own volunteering has included trusteeships of Voluntary Action, Chilterns and South Bucks, and national charities - Volunteering England and the Churches Conservation Trust.
-These have brought further insight into the services provided by voluntary and community groups and the difference they can make to peoples’ health and wellbeing.
+Her own volunteering has included trusteeships of Voluntary Action, Chiltern and South Bucks, and national charities - Volunteering England and the Churches Conservation Trust. hese have brought further insight into the services provided by voluntary and community groups and the difference they can make to peoples’ health and wellbeing.

 Phil was originally treasurer of Volunteer Focus which merged with the Priory Centre shortly before the creation of Community Impact Bucks.
 61 years old, he is actively involved in an Oxfordshire Community Transport charity and has previously worked with mentally and physically disabled young people for the Uphill Skiing Charity.
 A Business Studies graduate, Phil spent most of his business career working in international business for large corporations and lived for a period in the Netherlands.
 He lives with his partner in Oxfordshire and is an active skier (and less active diver).